KarthikaManoharan30/SecureCheck-A-Python-SQL-Digital-Ledger-for-Police-Post-Logs/README.md

-# 🚨 SecureCheck: Digital Policing, Reimagined
+# 🚨 SecureCheck: A Python-SQL Digital Ledger for Police Post Logs 👮‍♀️
 📊 *An intelligent police check post monitoring system using Python, SQL, and Streamlit*

 ---